Bridges Investment Management Inc. Sells 1,043 Shares of NextEra Energy, Inc. (NYSE:NEE)

 Bridges Investment Management Inc. decreased its stake in NextEra Energy, Inc. (NYSE:NEE – Get Rating) by 3.5% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 28,905 shares of the utilities provider’s stock after selling 1,043 shares during the period.
 Bridges Investment Management Inc.’s holdings in NextEra Energy were worth $2,266,000 at the end of the most recent quarter.

-A number of other institutional investors have also recently made changes to their positions in the stock.
-United Bank grew its holdings in shares of NextEra Energy by 9.8% during the 1st quarter.
-United Bank now owns 9,966 shares of the utilities provider’s stock valued at $844,000 after purchasing an additional 891 shares during the last quarter.
-Blueshift Asset Management LLC bought a new position in shares of NextEra Energy during the 1st quarter valued at $236,000.
-Acadian Asset Management LLC grew its holdings in shares of NextEra Energy by 2.5% during the 1st quarter.
-Acadian Asset Management LLC now owns 9,334 shares of the utilities provider’s stock valued at $790,000 after purchasing an additional 227 shares during the last quarter.
-Tompkins Financial Corp grew its holdings in shares of NextEra Energy by 65.2% during the 1st quarter.
-Tompkins Financial Corp now owns 6,606 shares of the utilities provider’s stock valued at $560,000 after purchasing an additional 2,606 shares during the last quarter.
-Finally, Northeast Financial Consultants Inc bought a new position in shares of NextEra Energy during the 1st quarter valued at $298,000.
+A number of other institutional investors have also recently made changes to their positions in NEE.
+United Bank increased its holdings in shares of NextEra Energy by 9.8% in the 1st quarter.
+United Bank now owns 9,966 shares of the utilities provider’s stock worth $844,000 after buying an additional 891 shares during the last quarter.
+Blueshift Asset Management LLC bought a new position in shares of NextEra Energy in the 1st quarter worth $236,000.
+Acadian Asset Management LLC increased its holdings in shares of NextEra Energy by 2.5% in the 1st quarter.
+Acadian Asset Management LLC now owns 9,334 shares of the utilities provider’s stock worth $790,000 after buying an additional 227 shares during the last quarter.
+Tompkins Financial Corp increased its holdings in shares of NextEra Energy by 65.2% in the 1st quarter.
+Tompkins Financial Corp now owns 6,606 shares of the utilities provider’s stock worth $560,000 after buying an additional 2,606 shares during the last quarter.
+Finally, Northeast Financial Consultants Inc bought a new position in shares of NextEra Energy in the 1st quarter worth $298,000.
 Institutional investors own 76.17% of the company’s stock.

 Analysts Set New Price Targets